RyanR26/karbon/README.md

 };

 ```
-Props are read only values passed into the component from when the component is invoked.
+***Props*** is an object of read only values passed into the component from when the component is invoked.
 This is a familiar pattern used in most UI frameworks nowadays.
 This pattern can get a little messy when trying to pass props from a parent component to a deeply nested child component when the props are not needed by the intermediate components.
 This has become known as prop-drilling and other frameworks have ways of dealing with this usually via a context provider function.
-Karbon deals with this by providing a ***mergeStateToProps*** method which can be passed to the component factory function and invoked by the runtime.
+Karbon deals with this by providing the ***mergeStateToProps*** method which can be passed to the component factory function and invoked by the runtime.
+It must return an object which will get merged in with the defined component props object.
+This allows us to pull properties from the state at any nested level.

 mergeStateToProps example: